 - Training costs: This can include expenditures on formal or informal training, literature, technology, and the time spent on a new person learning additional tasks.

+Moral duty.
 There are moral implications to consider.
 Sending an employee to alcohol or drug rehab is the right thing to do.
 Why?
 Because a substance addiction is a brain disease.
 Thus, that person should be given the same accommodation as someone grappling with a health condition.
 States PsychCentral: “Legally, companies are not allowed to fire employees due to serious health issues, such as cancer or heart health, but employers are much more willing to let employees go because of substance abuse or alcohol addiction – diseases which should be treated as physical and mental health issues that need to be addressed for the health of the employee.”

-How to Get an Employee to Go to Rehab
+How To Get an Employee To Go to Rehab

 If you suspect that an employee or peer has a substance abuse issue, the best way to get them to go to rehab is by conducting an intervention.
 According to the Association of Intervention Specialists (AIS), research suggests that up to 90 percent of interventions succeed at getting someone into treatment.